Rob-Mundy/p4-weddingapp/README.md

 Links.

 1. I conducted a comprehensive evaluation of every link featured on the index page, including nav elements and buttons, and found that all links performed as anticipated.
 Social links open to the correct websites in new windows.
-2. I conducted a comprehensive evaluation of every link featured on the guestlist page (and sub-pages), including nav elements and buttons, and found that all links performed as anticipated.
+2. I conducted a comprehensive evaluation of every link featured on the guest list page (and sub-pages), including nav elements and buttons, and found that all links performed as anticipated.
 3. I conducted a comprehensive evaluation of every link featured on the create_event and edit_event pages, including nav elements and buttons, and found that all links performed as anticipated.
 Social links open to the correct websites in new windows.

 Forms

 I opted to utilize Crispy Forms for its powerful form validation features.
 I thoroughly tested the forms to ensure they functioned correctly and effectively alerted users when incomplete or inaccurate information was provided.
-Here are the results of the tests:
+Each form contains a csrf_token.
+Unfortunately I didn't have tie to perform any automated testing, so here are the results of the manual tests:

 1. Sign-up form